ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ### Ensuring the Quality of Issues

-To ensure that issues contain sufficient information to help the Ant Design team analyze and prioritize them, we provide an [issue assistant](http://new-issue.ant.design) to standardize the process of creating issues.
-Additionally, we use GitHub Actions to check the issues that are created.
-Issues that do not pass the assistant's checks will be closed, labeled as [Invalid](https://github.com/ant-design/ant-design/issues?q=label%3AInvalid), and a comment will be posted to remind the creator how to ask a question properly.
-Here's an example:
+Ensuring issues contain sufficient information helps us to analyze and prioritize.
+We provide an [issue assistant](http://new-issue.ant.design) to standardize the process of creating issues.
+Additionally, we use GitHub Actions to check the issues created to auto close if it not pass the assistant's checks.
+Which will be labeled as [Invalid](https://github.com/ant-design/ant-design/issues?q=label%3AInvalid), aand leaving comment to remind the creator how to ask a question proporly.

 ![invalid-issue-preview](https://user-images.githubusercontent.com/32004925/231660945-509cf97c-43eb-4a1c-acd2-81eeedfe4a73.png)

-However, even with the use of the issue assistant, team members may sometimes be unable to obtain effective information from the provided content.
-In such cases, they may choose to manually add labels such as [🤔 Need Reproduce](https://github.com/ant-design/ant-design/issues?q=label%3A%22%F0%9F%A4%94+Need+Reproduce%22+), [needs-more-info](https://github.com/ant-design/ant-design/issues?q=label%3A%22%F0%9F%A4%94+Need+Reproduce%22+), or [help wanted](https://github.com/ant-design/ant-design/issues?q=label%3A%22help+wanted%22+) to further control the quality of the issue.
+However, team members may sometimes be unable to obtain effective information from the provided content.
+In such cases,will add labels such as [🤔 Need Reproduce](https://github.com/ant-design/ant-design/issues?q=label%3A%22%F0%9F%A4%94+Need+Reproduce%22+), [needs-more-info](https://github.com/ant-design/ant-design/issues?q=label%3A%22%F0%9F%A4%94+Need+Reproduce%22+), or [help wanted](https://github.com/ant-design/ant-design/issues?q=label%3A%22help+wanted%22+) to notice reporter improving the issue.
 The [issue-labeled.yml](https://github.com/ant-design/ant-design/blob/da83561f9cb57b0eb03d18543d96393689f799be/.github/workflows/issue-labeled.yml) file records different labels triggering corresponding comment reply jobs.

 ![need-reproduce-auto-comment-preview](https://user-images.githubusercontent.com/32004925/231673201-c7376eeb-010b-46d0-a7d0-4c115d58f58c.png)